lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - The registrar stores the agent's UUID, IP address, port, TPM keys, and mTLS certificate
    - The agent is now registered and ready to serve attestation requests

-2. **TPM Plugin Server Startup**
+2. **SPIRE Agent TPM Plugin Server (Sidecar) Startup**
-   - The TPM Plugin Server starts and generates an App Key in the TPM
+   - The SPIRE Agent TPM Plugin Server (sidecar process) starts and generates an App Key in the TPM
    - The App Key is a workload-specific key used for identity attestation
    - The App Key context (handle) is stored for later use
+   - **Note**: SPIRE Agent TPM Plugin Server is a separate Python process (sidecar) that runs alongside SPIRE Agent

 ### Phase 2: SPIRE Agent Attestation Request